Akkatecture/Documentation/content/docs/basic_concepts/aggregates.md

     - dotnet
 ---

-Initially before you can create a aggregate, you need to create its identity and state.
+Initially, before you can create an aggregate, you need to create its corresponding identity and state.
 You can create your own implementation of `Identity` by implementing the `IIdentity` interface or you can use a base class `Identity<>` that Akkatecture provides, like this.